-Who ‘owns’ the land a house is build on?
+Who ‘owns’ the land a house is built on?
 Issues with land ownership can cause huge problems and it is not uncommon that land is sold several times to different buyers.

 What type of land are you buying?

-In Gambia there are three types of land ownership.
-(Note: All land belongs to the Government with the exception Freehold)
+In the Gambia, there are three types of land ownership.
+(Note: All land belongs to the Government with the exception of Freehold)

 – Owner has full ownership and jurisdiction